reevesrs24/mlsec2021/README.md

 <br>
 <br>

-The javascript method `document.write()` can be used, but I was originally a bit hesitant to use this method since since some of the phishing files utilize this same javascript and though it might trigger the anti-phishing models to flag my file.
+The javascript method `document.write()` can be used, but I was originally a bit hesitant to use this method since since some of the phishing files utilize this same javascript and though it might trigger the anti-phishing models into flagging my file as malicious.
 This method however proved to be an option when both hashes matched.
+Even though by utilizing this javascript method increased the potential probability of the anti-phishing models to detect my surreptitious deployment of the phishing site, I decided to in this direction and hope for the best.

 <br>
 <br>